 The metrics page provide several figures to evaluate the milestone by comparing the outcome with the initial estimations.

 - Estimated (at start date): The number of tasks estimated for the milestone.
 This field is calculated differently depending on whether the start date of the milestone is set or not.
 When the start date is not set, this field just displays the sum of all tasks in the milestone.
 However, when the start date is set, it’s used to determine the scope of the milestone better and the estimated metric is frozen at the sum of all tasks at the moment of starting the milestone.
 Why is that?
 The goal of this is keeping the real initial estimations of a milestone no matter what happens with tasks inside; if they are moved, estimations change or whatever.
 This is the best way to keep meaningful metrics of past milestones you can come back to.

 - Estimated (current): When the start date is set, the estimation may differ from what’s in the milestone at the moment.
 This metric shows the current sum of tasks.
 This is very useful to see if the milestone scope is varying too much after starting the milestone.

-- Pending: The number of tasks in the milestone which are not yet completed.
+- Pending: The number of tasks in the milestone which are not yet closed.

-- Completed: The number of tasks in the milestone that were closed (moved to a stage with the Closed status, such as ‘Completed’).
+- Closed: The number of tasks in the milestone that were closed (moved to a stage with the Closed status, such as ‘Completed’).

-- Progress: The percentage of completed tasks vs the pending ones.
+- Progress: The percentage of closed tasks vs the pending ones.

 - Estimated (at start date): The amount of effort (time or points) estimated for the milestone.
 Exactly like the estimated metric for tasks, this one shows the sum of estimated cost values in all tasks at the moment of starting the milestone when the start date is set.

 - Estimated (current): Same than for tasks, shows the sum of estimations of the tasks that are currently in the milestone.

 - Logged: The amount of effort logged into the tasks of the milestone.